IJCAI2021supplementary/PoseGTAC/README.md

 python main.py --evaluate ${WEIGHT_PATH}
 ```

-You can change the hyperparameters if you want to try different configurations.
+You can change the hyper-parameters if you want to try different configurations.

 ## Introduction